darsan012/S3_bucket_uploader/README.md

 - Express for backend routing and handling HTTP requests.
 - Pug for templating.
-- Tailwind CSS for styling, installed as dev dependencies.
+- W3-CSS for styling, installed as dev dependencies.
+- AWS-SDK for api calls to the AWS

 ### Steps to run the application

 - npm install
-- create .env file and copy from .env.public, add values accordingly
+- create .env file and copy from .env.example, add values accordingly
 - npm run dev
 - your project is running on localhost:${port}